 4. Other “creative” transactions

-What is required for a shareholder loan?
+What is required for shareholder loans?

 Whether a shareholder is trying to establish debt basis, avoid distributions in excess of basis, or side-step the reasonable compensation issue, there are common rules that apply.
 The exact legal concepts vary slightly depending on why a particular transaction is being classified as a loan.
 However, generally speaking, the taxpayer must be able to prove that an actual loan exists.
 For the purpose of brevity we are not going to get into the “actual economic outlay doctrine” or the impact (if any) of the final Treasury Regulations under 1.1366-2 on that doctrine.
 Instead, we will focus on the evidentiary hurdles facing taxpayers in this type of situation.

 Which brings us to the next most important piece of evidence – the promissory note.
-Ideally, this note will be drafted at the time the transaction occurs.
+Ideally, draft this note at the time the transaction occurs.
 However, usually taxpayers complete the transaction first and then tell their accountants later in the year.
 A late drafted note is better than no note at all.
 Importantly, the note should not be misleading as far as the date drafted is concerned.
 If you are late, the note should reflect the appropriate date and perhaps provide an explanation why it was late (mistake, error, etc.).
 In one case, the Tax Court was not impressed by a note that obscured when it was actually drafted.